+III.
 CONDUCT AND DISCIPLINARY PROCEDURES APPLICABLE TO COMMUNITY COLLEGE STUDENTS

-Procedures for Community College students differ from those procedures applicable to either the Universities or Charter Oak State College.
-This is due to the environmental, cultural, and administrative differences within the types of institutions comprising CSCU.
-Procedures for addressing allegations and sanctions regarding academic misconduct (as defined in Section I.D.1 above) for Community College Students as set for in this Section III of the Code.
+Procedures for Connecticut State Community College students differ from those procedures applicable to either the Universities or Charter Oak State College.
+This is due to the environmental, cultural and administrative differences within the types of the institutions comprising CSCU.